openstack-archive/surveil/doc/source/tutorials/developing_the_api.rst

 This will modify permissions so that all API calls that require the ``admin`` rule now pass without any verification.

-Developping the API without docker
+Developing the API without docker
 ----------------------------------

 You can get development environment without docker